Search Filters

 Age, Gender, Symmetrical Isokinetic Quadriceps Strength and Single Leg Hop Test Performance are the Most Important Factors Affecting the Achievement of a Patient-Acceptable Symptom State After Primary Anterior Cruciate Ligament Reconstruction

 Riccardo Cristiani, MD, PhD, SWEDEN Bjorn Engstrom, MD, PhD, Assoc.
-Prof., SWEDEN Magnus Forssblad, SWEDEN Gunnar Edman, MD, PhD, Prof., SWEDEN Anders Stalman, MD, PhD, Professor, SWEDEN
+Prof., SWEDEN Magnus Forssblad, SWEDEN Gunnar Edman, MD, PhD, Prof., SWEDEN Anders Stalman, MD, PhD, Associate Professor, SWEDEN

 Capio Artro Clinic, Stockholm Sports Trauma Research Center, Karolinska Institute, FIFA Medical Centre of Excellence., Stockholm, SWEDEN